Office hours by appointment. Evening and weekend hours available.

 Humanist chaplaincies serve the same roles as their religious counterparts, but serve from the perspective of secular, Humanist values.

-A Humanist Chaplain works within an organization to provide a Humanist perspective for those who want it.
-That can be anyone who just wants a friendly chat, advice, consultation, education about Humanism, a secular celebrant for ceremonies, or Humanist pastoral care for more difficult issues and existential questions.
+A Humanist Chaplain works within an organization to provide a Humanist perspective for those who seek it.
+That can be anyone in need of a friendly chat, advice, consultation, education about Humanism, a secular celebrant for ceremonies, or Humanist pastoral care for more difficult issues and existential questions.

 Humanist Society Chaplain Information